West Hub Media Lab

 3. How to promote your podcast

-As always with Sookio training, the workshops were full of helpful insights and highly interactive, with discussion throughout.
+As always with Sookio training, the workshops were full of helpful insights and highly interactive, with lively discussion throughout.
 Activities included:

 • Build your podcast plan, session by session